w3villa-anuj-gupta/Payment/README.md

 uvicorn app.main:app --reload --host 0.0.0.0 --port 8000
 ```

 Open `http://localhost:8000` and try purchasing a ticket.
-Payments made with test keys will be in Razorpay's test dashboard.
+Payments made with test keys will be in your Stripe dashboard.

 Deploy to Vercel